Ma'alot-Tarshiha: State of Israel

 The abandoned houses in Tarshiha were initially taken over by Jews from Romania.
 When they were moved on to new settlements the houses were demolished.
 Around 600 villagers remained after 1948.
 They were joined by others expelled from nine other local villages.

-Ma'alot

-Ma'alot was established as a development town for Jewish immigrants from Romania, Iran and Morocco, in 1957.
-The first homes were built on Har HaRakafot (Cyclamen Hill), known in Arabic as Bab Al-Hauwa ("Gate of the Winds").
+In December 1949 the Israeli Foreign Ministry blocked an IDF plan to clear Tarshiha and five other villages along the Lebanon border of their remaining Arab populations to create an 5 to 10 km Arab-free zone.
+Arabs in the Galilee remained under Martial Law until 1966.

 Ma'alot-Tarshiha merger

-In 1963, Ma'alot was merged with the larger Tarshiha, and the unified town was renamed to reflect both origins.
-The inhabitants of Tarshiha hoped that the merger would improve the level of services.
+In 1963, Tarshiha was merged with Ma'alot, a development town for Jewish immigrants from Romania, Iran and Morocco, established in 1957.

 On 15 May 1974, an elementary school in Ma'alot was attacked by terrorists of the Democratic Front for the Liberation of Palestine in what became known as the Ma'alot massacre.
 Twenty-two teenagers and three teachers from Safed on a class trip were murdered in the attack.
 They had been sleeping on the floor inside the building.
 In addition, three Israeli women, one of them seven months pregnant, one four-year-old child, and two men were killed by the same terrorists in the events before the murder of the school children.

 A visitor in 1980 estimated that half of the 2,400 Arabs living in the town originated from Tarshiha.
 70% of those with jobs worked in the building trade, none of them were farmers.
 The 3,500 Jewish residents were mostly Moroccan.
 Few of whom stayed for long periods.
+During the 1990s post-Soviet aliyah in the 1990s, many immigrants settled in the city.
 Ma'alot-Tarshiha was officially recognized as a city in 1996.

 Nearly 700 Katyusha rockets landed in the vicinity of Ma'alot-Tarshiha during the Second Lebanon War.
 Three Arab residents of the city were killed in a rocket attack.